cassyojr/Anagrams/README.md

 # Anagrams
-Anagrams for Hackathon
+Anagrams - Hackathon de Carreiras

 - Version: .Net Core 3.1

-- Download the project
+- download the project
-- Open in visual studio or visual studio code
+- open in visual studio or visual studio code
 - run: "dotnet restore"
 - run: "dotnet run" to run the project
+- open "http://localhost:5000" in any browser